-On February 13, 2020, the FCA approved a final rule on criteria to reinstate nonaccrual loans that clarifies the factors that System institutions should consider when categorizing high-risk loans and placing them in nonaccrual status.
+On September 10, 2020, the FCA issued a final rule on criteria to reinstate nonaccrual loans that clarifies the factors that System institutions should consider when categorizing high-risk loans and placing them in nonaccrual status.
 The rule also revised the criteria by which loans are reinstated to accrual status, and it revised the application of the criteria to certain loans in nonaccrual status to distinguish between the types of risk that cause loans to be placed in nonaccrual status.
+The application of this rule did not impact the classification of any of our recorded nonaccrual balances at September 30, 2020.

-On February 13, 2020, the FCA approved a proposed rule that would amend certain sections of FCA's regulations to provide technical corrections, amendments, and clarification to certain provisions in FCA's Tier 1/Tier 2 capital framework for the Farm Credit System.
+On September 10, 2020, the FCA issued a proposed rule that would amend certain sections of FCA's regulations to provide technical corrections, amendments, and clarification to certain provisions in FCA's Tier 1/Tier 2 capital framework for the Farm Credit System.
 The proposed rule incorporates guidance previously provided by the FCA related to its Tier 1/Tier 2 capital framework as well as ensures that the FCA's capital requirements continue to be comparable to the standardized approach that the other federal banking regulatory agencies have adopted.
+The public comment period ends on November 9, 2020.